-- From 2013 until present I have delivered weekly environmental and therapeutic horticulture sessions at various locations in Salford on behalf of START in Salford Wellbeing and Creative Arts Centre.
-Beneficiaries include patients at a secure psychiatric unit and homeless individuals who stay at an overnight shelter.
+- From 2013 until late 2018 I delivered weekly environmental and therapeutic horticulture sessions at various locations in Salford on behalf of START in Salford Wellbeing and Creative Arts Centre.
+Beneficiaries included elderly residents at a care home, patients at a secure psychiatric unit and homeless individuals who stay at an overnight shelter.

 - During the last few years I have delivered community orchard fruit tree pruning training sessions on behalf of Sow the City and The Urban Orchard Project.

 - Since 2011 I have jointly with Celia Hooson and Jess Mock, or solely, coordinated horticulture projects to help marginalised people including at Manchester Secondary PRU, New Horizons and Rack House Primary School in Wythenshawe.
 See the Projects & Bespoke sessions page for more details.

 - From 2009 I have been a co-coordinator of Abundance Manchester, an award-winning community group which harvests, and redistributes surplus fruit & veg to groups in need.
 I also delivered weekly food growing workshops to some of our recipient groups and helped to manage a community orchard.